lukas-wegmeth/ML100K-Feature-Expansion/README.md

-#The Impact of Feature Quantity on Recommender Systems: A Movielens-100K Case Study
+# The Impact of Feature Quantity on Recommendation Algorithm Performance: A Movielens-100K Case Study

 This project contains a modified version of LibRecommender (Original at: https://github.com/massquantity/LibRecommender).